Microlearning continues to gain support.

 - It’s mobile-first

-- It fits into a busy employee’s workflow
+- It fits into a busy employee’s workflow as performance support

 There’s no one standard definition.